“Can you get me out of this wheelchair?”

 - Insomnia: Certain medications and life events can prevent the body from proper sleep.
 Higher levels of physical activity can help exhaust the body enough to place it in a position for restful and lasting sleep.
 Avoid strenuous exercise two hours before bed to obtain these benefits, and aim to meet the daily activity recommendations.

 - All-cause mortality: Exercise is known to reduce death from all causes.
-In fact, a recent study showed a 30 to 80 percent reduction in all-cause mortality when individuals exercised at an moderately high intensity level, suggesting that exercise can help delay premature death from various causes.
+In fact, a 2010 study (4)showed a 30 to 80 percent reduction in all-cause mortality when individuals exercised at an moderately high intensity level, suggesting that exercise can help delay premature death from various causes.

 Not sure where to get started?
 No problem.
 Paul will personally give you a FREE tour of our fitness center and help you map out the best plan to get the results you want!